ccapo/infinitedimensionalspace.github.io/about/index.md

 I like to create video games, particularly [rogue-like](https://en.wikipedia.org/wiki/Roguelike) games.

-I like to cooking, learning new recipes and techniques.
+I like cooking, particularly learning new recipes and techniques.

 I like reading books and watching movies from the science fiction or fantasy genre, but I am not averse to expanding my horizons.